cnbird1999/neverdown/README.md

 - A simple HTTP JSON API, no UI.
 - Distributed using [raft](https://github.com/hashicorp/raft) (a 3 nodes cluster can tolerate one failure).
-- Trigger WebHooks when a website status change (down->up/up->down), if a WebHook is not received, it will be retried up to 20 (with exponential backoff)
+- Trigger WebHooks when a website status change (down->up/up->down), if a WebHook is not received, it will be retried up to 20 (with exponential backoff).

 ## API endpoints